Contact-Implicit Trajectory Optimization with Hydroelastic Contact and iLQR: Background

 In this section, we present a brief overview of the iLQR algorithm \cite{li2004iterative}. iLQR and its second-order variant, Differential Dynamic Programming (DDP) \cite{mayne1966second}, are popular due to rapid convergence as well as that fact that a local feedback controller is generated alongside an optimal trajectory.

-The basic idea behind iLQR is to use a linear approximation of the system dynamics and a quadratic approximation of the optimal cost-to-go to iteratively update a guess of the optimal trajectory.
+The basic idea behind iLQR is to use a linear approximation of the system dynamics and a quadratic approximation of the optimal cost-to-go at each iteration.
 More specifically, DDP/iLQR considers optimal control problems of the form

 of which problem (\ref{eq:trajectory_optimization}) is clearly a special case.
 DDP/iLQR is composed of a sequence of forward and backwards passes.
 First, the system is simulated forward to produce a nominal trajectory with control inputs $\bar{\u}$ and states $\bar{\x}$.
-In the backwards pass, we consider the the optimal cost-to-go $V(\x,k)$ defined by the Bellman equation:
+In the backwards pass, we consider the optimal cost-to-go $V(\x,k)$ defined by the Bellman equation:

 where $V(\x,N) = l_f(\x)$.
 We then consider a second-order approximation of $Q_k$ around ($\bar{\u},\bar{\x}$):

 The coefficients of this expansion can be written in terms of the cost-to-go at the following timestep, where we write $V(\x,k+1) = V'$ for conciseness: